-Redesigning dashboard to drive 27% first-session engagement
+Redesigning dashboard to drive 27% user activation

 Role